deathofC/deathofC/README.md

-- 👋 Hi, I’m @deathofC
+- 👋 Hi, I’m Adriano
-- 👀 I’m interested in C++, C
+- 👀 I’m interested in C++, C, Pentest, Python
-- 🌱 I’m currently learning NOTHING
+- 🌱 I’m currently learning Cloud based hacking
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on New tools
-- 📫 How to reach me i do not know might i say
+- 📫 How to reach me chessycameleon@protonmail.com